ImLevath/vrm-viseme-tools/USAGE_GUIDE.md

 ## Troubleshooting

 - **No VRMBlendShapeProxy found:**
   Make sure you have selected the VRM root GameObject with the VRMBlendShapeProxy component.
+If you don't have one add one.
 - **Meta required error on export:**
   Assign and fill out a VRM Meta Object in the VRM Meta component before exporting.